 There are some people, however, who should not get this vaccine.
 If you’re allergic to gelatin or neomycin or have a medical condition, speak with your doctor first before getting vaccinated for the shingles virus.

-How is shingles related to the chickenpox?
+How is shingles related to chickenpox?

-Shingles is caused by varicella, the same virus that causes the chickenpox.
-Once you’ve had the chickenpox, the virus stays in your body and can come back as shingles at any point, usually after the age of 50.
-Unlike the chickenpox, you can get shingles multiple times, but the vaccine will help you stay protected.
+Shingles is caused by varicella, the same virus that causes chickenpox.
+Once you’ve had chickenpox, the virus stays in your body and can come back as shingles at any point, usually after the age of 50.
+Unlike chickenpox, you can get shingles multiple times, but the vaccine will help you stay protected.

 TDAP Vaccine